Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 The monks were unable to keep up with the increased demand for hand-printed images of St. Ivan of Rila and scenes of his life.
 They acquired the printing press and started producing a greater number of religious copies.

-You can see the previously used copper printing plates and the resulting images on display alongside the press.
+You can see the copper printing plates and the images on display alongside the press.

 - The original wooden door of the Hrelyo Tower.